ejfox/docgrind/content/mdn/reference/global_objects/date/setseconds/index.md

 For example, if you use 100 for `secondsValue`, the minutes stored in the {{jsxref("Date")}} object will be incremented by 1, and 40 will be used for seconds.

+Because `setSeconds()` operates on the local time, crossing a Daylight Saving Time (DST) boundary may result in a different elapsed time than expected.
+For example, if setting the seconds crosses a spring-forward transition (losing an hour), the difference in timestamps between the new and old date is one hour less than the nominal time difference.
+Conversely, crossing a fall-back transition (gaining an hour) result in an extra hour.
+If you need to adjust the date by a fixed amount of time, consider using {{jsxref("Date/setUTCSeconds", "setUTCSeconds()")}} or {{jsxref("Date/setTime", "setTime()")}}.

+If the new local time falls within an offset transition, the exact time is derived using the same behavior as `Temporal`'s [`disambiguation: "compatible"`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/ZonedDateTime#ambiguity_and_gaps_from_local_time_to_utc_time) option.
+That is, if the local time corresponds to two instants, the earlier one is chosen; if the local time does not exist (there is a gap), we go forward by the gap duration.

 ## Examples